Reporting Relationship Violence, Sexual Assault, and Stalking

 You can also file an anonymous report by talking to the HOPE Center staff, members of the HOPE advisory board, or any other faculty or staff member, as well as your Resident Hall advisor or director, all of whom are considered campus security authorities (or CSAs).
 It is important to be aware, however, that CSAs have certain reporting obligations that are federally mandated under newly expanded regulations.
 CSAs will be very sensitive to your desire for privacy and anonymity.
-They are advocates on your behalf.
 By federal mandate, however, they are now required to report the crime you tell them about to LHU Public Safety.
 They can keep your identity anonymous in their report to Public Safety.

 If you do not wish to file a formal report, your CSA will respect and honor that.
 However, if the crime is of a sexual nature (stalking, sexual assault, dating violence or domestic violence), the CSA must also let the Title IX coordinator on campus know that a crime was reported, and let that coordinator know the name of the person reporting.
 The reason for this is to give the coordinator the opportunity to contact you, the student reporting the crime, to inform you of your rights as a student and the resources available to you that will help assure your protection.
 It is also to help the university make sure that the crime you report is not also perpetrated on someone else.

 The Title IX coordinator’s being given your name and the crime you are reporting is NOT the same thing as a formal report to Public Safety.
 Your name is privileged information and will not be shared with anyone except the Title IX Coordinator unless you choose to make a formal report.